Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 * The result of *Cut21* operation is is not defined because the dimension of the face (2) is less than the dimension of the solid (3).

-@subsubsection occt_algorithms_9_4_16	Case 16: A Face and a Solid that have a common face.
+@subsubsection occt_algorithms_9_4_16	Case 16: A Face and a Solid that have overlapping faces.

-Let us consider face *F1* and solid *S2* that have a common part on face:
+Let us consider face *F1* and solid *S2* that have overlapping faces:

 @figure{/user_guides/boolean_operations/images/boolean_image047.png}

 * The result of *Fuse* operation is not defined because the dimension of the face (2) is not equal to the dimension of the solid (3).

-* The result of *Common* operation is a compound contain split part of the argument  *F1*.
-In this case the argument face *F1* has a common part with solid *S2*, so the corresponding part of the image of *F1* is in the result.
+* The result of *Common* operation is a compound containing split part of the argument  *F1*.
+In this case the argument face *F1* has a common part with solid *S2*, so the corresponding part of the image of *F1* is included in the result.
 The yellow contour is not a part of the result.
 It only shows the place of *S2*.

 @figure{/user_guides/boolean_operations/images/boolean_image048.png}